lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 James David Hudnut-Beumler, *In Pursuit of the Almighty's Dollar: A History of Money and American Protestantism* (Chapel Hill: University of North Carolina Press, 2007).

 Stewart Davenport, *Friends of the Unrighteous Mammon: Northern Christians and Market Capitalism, 1815--1860* (Chicago: University of Chicago Press, 2008), ch.
-1.
+1. \[Available via GMU Library catalog.\]

 Suggested readings: